 As Vice chair of the National Black Members Committee (NBMC) I have been active in promoting the role of PCS Advocate to members to encourage them to become more involved, as well as mentoring and providing information on the union, structures and roles, and encouraging people to join the union.

-In HMRC Group in the Black Members, Disabled & Women’s Advisory Groups there has been work on the HMRC Race Disparity Audit, Black Lives Matter, Covid support, reasonable adjustments, Women’s representation, period poverty and issues arising from the regional centres programme.
-Collaboration with advisory groups and reps has enabled wins and positive outcomes for our members, and widening and developing knowledge.
+In HMRC Group in the Black Members &, Disabled Advisory Groups there has been work on the HMRC Race Disparity Audit, Black Lives Matter, Covid support, reasonable adjustments, Access to Work, and Special Working Arrangements (SWA’s) Collaboration with advisory groups and reps has enabled wins and positive outcomes for our members, and widening and developing knowledge.

 Over more than 10 years Civil Servants pay has been affected by austerity.
 During the ongoing pandemic Civil Servant’s status as essential workers has never been clearer, ensuring vital services are running, support and payments to businesses, self-employed, low paid, vulnerable people, job seekers and the disabled were delivered.
 As well as maintaining collection of payments to the Treasury that finance these crucial services.